This profile is no longer listed in the FindAPhD

 For more information on the studentships please visit Ulster University's Doctoral College https://www.ulster.ac.uk/doctoralcollege/postgraduate-research/phd-opportunities as well as the NINE DTP website https://www.ninedtp.ac.uk/

 The Northern Ireland and North East (NINE) Doctoral Training Partnership is an ESRC‐funded consortium of seven universities delivering postgraduate social science training in two UK regions.
 It comprises Durham University (DU), Newcastle University (NU), Northumbria University (UNN), Teesside University (TU), University of Sunderland (SU), Queen's University Belfast (QUB) and Ulster University (UU).

 NINE DTP has more than 50 fully funded postgraduate studentships to award to students commencing their postgraduate studies from October 2018

 The studentships that can be applied through Ulster University are:

 +3 Year Studentships for students who have already completed, or will have completed by the commencement of their PhD, a Masters that included 60 credits or more of core research methods training.

 +3.5 Year Studentships for students who have completed, or will have completed by the commencement of their PhD, a Masters in a relevant discipline, but who have not completed or will not successfully complete 60 credits or more of core research methods training.
 Students selected for these awards will also be registered on and required to complete a 60‐credit Research Training Certificate during their first year of study, but receive an additional six (6) months funding in support of this.

 Some or all of the PhD opportunities in this programme have funding attached.
-Applications for this programme are welcome from suitably qualified candidates worldwide.
-Funding may only be available to a limited set of nationalities and you should read the full programme details for further information.
+It is available to citizens of a number of European countries (including the UK).
+In most cases this will include all EU nationals.
+However full funding may not be available to all applicants and you should read the full programme details for further information.